MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-business-process-flow.md

  **Add branch**
  To learn about adding a branch to a stage, see [Enhance business process flows with branching](../customize/enhance-business-process-flows-branching.md).

- To make a business process flow available for people to use, you must order the process flow, enable security roles, and activate it.
+ To make a business process flow available for people to use, you must order the process flow, activate it, and specify business process flow privileges for a security role and then assign the security role to appropriate users.

  **Set Process Flow Order**
  When you have more than one business process flow for an entity (record type), you’ll need to set which process is automatically assigned to new records..
 In the command bar, select **Order Process Flow**.
 For new records or records that do not already have a process flow associated with them, the first business process flow that a user has access to is the one that will be used.